By: Team T12-3 Since: Aug 2018 Licence: MIT

 4.8.
 List Tasks by Month

-command, which supports viewing tasks due from the current
+The listmonth command is another variation of the list command, which supports viewing tasks due from the current

 date till the end of the month.